 We arrived along with about a hundred other competitors, ready for the first race.
 They had moved the times forward due to the high temperatures expected for the day.
 I had signed up for the Tri-a-Tri, which was for people who had never done a Triathlon before and wanted to see what it was all about.
 I felt comfortable that I out of their cars at the Sydney International Regatta Centre (the home of the Olympics 2000 Rowing), they all looked awfully organised - and fit.
 My nerves got the better of me and I felt the dry toast I'd eaten rise up my throat.
 I kept saying to my mum "oh dear, i am nervous."
 She had chosen the right race.
 However, as people got didnt lie.
 She nodded and agreed with me wholeheartedly.

 I registered as Number "2" and organised my gear in the Transition Area - my bike, my bike shoes, running shoes, cap, glasses, socks.
 Checked.
 Reorganised.
 Nervously chatted with the other competitors.
-They then gathered us all up in groups of about 30.
-Three groups of 30.
-I was placed in the first group, which as I found out later on, was a definite down side.
-LESSON ONE: Try and not get into the first wave - this will be hard, given that my last name starts with an "A".

 The first group got into the water, which was a warm 27 degrees celcius.
 We all lined up out in the water and I was jittery.
 I had no idea how Triathlons worked, nor did I really know the course.
 I began to regret not looking at the map prior to the race.